City Comparison

 Schools

-Charlottesville leads on school quality with a 80% average pass rate (rated Strong) compared to 73% in Fredericksburg.
-Top schools in Charlottesville include Charlottesville High School and Buford Middle School.
-In Fredericksburg, families look to James Monroe High School and Walker-Grant Middle School.
+Charlottesville has a 80% average SOL pass rate; Fredericksburg has 73% (2024 state assessment data).
+Public schools in Charlottesville include Charlottesville High School and Buford Middle School; in Fredericksburg, James Monroe High School and Walker-Grant Middle School.
 See Charlottesville schools | See Fredericksburg schools

 Charlottesville